In the age of ear buds and audiobooks, they want to be the voices in your head

 In the entire session, they dig into just two pages over two practice demos.
 When McKeel’s on the job, he’ll fly through hundreds of pages with Heller’s notes on his mind.

-Paolo Fulgencio, 31, from Long Island listed audiobook narration as one of his desired voice-over genres.
-(Edge Studio coaches for more than 20.)
+Paolo Fulgencio, a 31-year-old from Long Island, listed audiobook narration as one of his desired voice-over genres (Edge Studio coaches for more than twenty).
 His preparation?

 “I’ve been picking up reading a lot recently,” he said.
 “I’ve been reading aloud, practicing.”